nanoporetech/tombo/docs/plotting.rst

 Per-read Plotting
 ^^^^^^^^^^^^^^^^^

-All testing in the Tombo framework is applied on a per-read basis; to visualize these per-read results, per-read statistic plots are available.
-Per-read statistics are an optional output from the ``test_significance`` command via the ``--per-read-statistics-filename`` option, and the output file specified by this option is required in order to plot per-read statistics.
+All testing in the Tombo framework is applied first on a per-read basis; to visualize these per-read results, per-read statistic plots are available.
+Per-read statistics are an optional output from the ``test_significance`` command via the ``--per-read-statistics-filename`` option, and the output file specified by this option is required in order to the plot per-read statistics command.
 Create these plots with the ``plot_per_read`` command.

 ----